Quick Links

 Item-Based Accounting Defaults

-For example, A biotech company purchasing lab equipment and lab supplies from a vendor would not have a common supplier-level default.
+For example, a biotech company purchasing lab equipment and lab supplies from a vendor would not have a common supplier-level default.

 So, in this case, you can set up a catalog of items, and for each item, you can set up an accounting default.